streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

 st.markdown(f"You are currently logged with the role of {st.session_state.role}.")
 ```

 Session State resets if a user manually navigates to a page by URL.
-Therefore, if a user tries to access an admin page in this example, Session State will be cleared, and they will be redirected to the main page as a unauthenicated user.
-However, it's still good practice to include a check of the role at the top of the page.
+Therefore, if a user tries to access an admin page in this example, Session State will be cleared, and they will be redirected to the main page as an unauthenicated user.
+However, it's still good practice to include a check of the role at the top of each restricted page.
 You can use `st.stop` to halt an app if a role is not whitelisted.

 `pages/admin.py`: